App Tutorials

 This guide walks you through every tracking method available today, from pen-and-paper logs to apps that sync your results automatically.
 By the end, you will know exactly how to organize swim times, spot trends, and track progress like a pro.

-Why Tracking Swim Times Matters
+Why Tracking Competitive Swim Times Matters

 Before you choose a tracking method, it helps to understand why tracking matters in the first place.
 It is not just about collecting numbers.
 It is about making those numbers useful.